-Returns a EvoWeb object.
+If ReturnDataFrame=FALSE, the return type is a list of EvoWeb objects.
 See EvoWeb for more info.

-The current ensemble method included with EvoWeaver is out of date.
 EvoWeaver's publication used a random forest model from the randomForest package for prediction.
 The next release of EvoWeaver will include multiple new built-in ensemble methods, but in the interim users are recommended to rely on randomForest or neuralnet.
 Planned algorithms are random forests and feed-forward neural networks.
 Feel free to contact me regarding other models you would like to see added.